A Complete Guide to Manual Software Testing

 2. Exploratory Testing

 - Unpredictable User Behavior: Real users often interact with software in unexpected ways.
-Manual testing allows testers to explore different paths and scenarios that may not be covered by automated test cases.
+Manual testing allows testers to explore different paths and scenarios that automated test cases may not cover.

 - Creative Problem-Solving: Human testers can think creatively and adapt to changing circumstances, leading to the discovery of hidden bugs and usability issues.